 Robert’s poems have received commendations in the Rattle Poetry Prize, the Atlantic Monthly Student Writing Contest, the 2007 James Hearst Poetry Prize, the 2009 Indiana Review Poetry Prize, the 2013 Troubadour International Poetry Prize, and three Pushcart Prize nominations.

-Having relocated to London, England with his wife, Valerie and cat, Miranda in May 2011, Robert was long-listed for the UK National Poetry Competition.
-He has given a variety of readings in London and is a member of The Highgate Poets.
+Since relocating to England with his wife, Valerie and cat, Miranda in 2011, Robert has given a variety of readings in London and is a member of The Highgate Poets.
 He also created the Transatlantic Poetry on Air reading series to bring poets from both sides of the Atlantic together for live online poetry readings.